BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Deploying the LAMP Platform.md

 ## Maintaining and Updating the LAMP Platform

 If you are using this Docker Stack provided, you will only need to run a `docker service update` command on the API Server to pull the latest image.
 Because Docker image versioning is calendar-based, at the moment you will manually need to update from `2020` to `2021`, and so on.

----

-**Was there something we didn't cover, or need more help?**
-Let us know by making a post in the [LAMP Community](https://community.lamp.digital/), or [contact us directly](mailto:team@digitalpsych.org).
-Thank you for your contribution! 🌟
-*Page last updated on October 15th, 2020.*